Latedi/DuckyAPI/README.md

 The following commands can be sent:
 * INITIALIZE - Takes control of the keyboard
 * RESET - Set all key colors to black (no lighting)
-* PUSH - Pushe the current set of colors to the keyboard
+* PUSH - Pushes the current set of colors to the keyboard
 * TERMINATE - Give control back to the keyboard firmware
 * \<Key name\> \<R\> \<G\> \<B\> - Set the color of a key